hongyusu/hongyusu.github.io/_posts/2015-10-13-spark-with-python-collaborative-filtering.md

 - When fixing $$M$$ and optimizing $$U$$, the problem is equivalent to a collection of ridge regression problems where each subproblem takes $$u_i$$ as parameter and $$R, M$$ as constance.
 Therefore, it can be optimized in parallel in terms of $$u_i$$.
 - In particular, the subproblem can be solve analytically as a ridge regression.

-# External sources
-- ["Alternating least square method for collaborative filtering"](http://bugra.github.io/work/notes/2014-04-19/alternating-least-squares-method-for-collaborative-filtering/) is an OK blog about basic knowledge of ALS and CF. The blog post also includes some running Python code.
-However, it is not about Spark MLlib.
-- ["Scalable Collaborative Filtering with Spark MLlib"](https://databricks.com/blog/2014/07/23/scalable-collaborative-filtering-with-spark-mllib.html) is a nice article from Databricks in which the performance of Spark MLlib is compared with Mahout.
-It is worth looking at the [actual code](https://github.com/databricks/als-benchmark-scripts) behind the scene.
-- This [post](http://stackoverflow.com/questions/29160046/spark-mllib-collaborative-filtering-with-new-user/33118918#33118918) from Stackoverflow confirms my intuition that ALS in Spark-MLlib does not support the predictions for unseen users/movies.
-Basically, this means it would be tricky to select examples (ratings) to form training and test sets.
-- [This](http://spark.apache.org/docs/latest/mllib-collaborative-filtering.html) is the original documentation of ALS in Spark.
-- [Hand on exercises](https://databricks-training.s3.amazonaws.com/movie-recommendation-with-mllib.html) about recommender system in Spark origanized by Databricks.

 # Spark Python code

 ##General information